-Indigenous, Black and POC landscape held by Queer Women and Two-Spirit for community healing, land healing, art and culture.
+Indigenous landscape held by Takelma and First Nations Women and Two-Spirit for community healing, land healing, art and culture.

-Originally named Womanshare, what began as a radical project to hold safe haven for lesbian women in the woods during the 1970's until today is looking to be lovingly acquired and evolved into a matriarchal space that now invites the original stewards, Native and Queer BIPOC women and Two-Spirit people, as they thrive and reclaim their land-based culture.
+Originally named Womanshare, what began as a radical project to hold safe haven for lesbian women in the woods during the 1970's until today has been acquired and evolved into a matriarchal space that now invites the original stewards, Native women and Two-Spirit people, as they thrive and reclaim their land-based culture.

 Together, the current Womanshare owners and the new incoming stewards, see this as a chance for beauty, justice and reparations in action.

 We live in a unique time of crisis: COVID-19, White supremacy, Ecological crisis and economic crisis.
 The times in which we live is are of great need for social, environmental and spiritual justice.

 We know that this land has been tended intimately by the Takelma and neighboring tribes for thousands of years where every plant, animal and stone was a relative, before colonization stole the land.